PriyanSappal/tech264-cloud-linux/README.md

 - **Cloud**: Shifts costs from CapEx to OpEx, making costs more predictable but continuous.

 ## 7. Is migrating to the cloud always cheaper?
-While the cloud offers lower upfront costs, long-term costs can be higher due to recurring subscription fees, especially for large-scale operations.
+* While the cloud offers lower upfront costs, long-term costs can be higher due to recurring subscription fees, especially for large-scale operations.
+* For cloud services there are cost optimisation tools that can keep costs down.
+AWS has Trusted Advisor and other tools to help with this.
+* AWS has a pay as you go model.

 ## 8. Market Share - Cloud Trends: